Saunorine/Appointment-Booker/README.md

 ## Week 8
 Last week, going to finally add abstract and subclasses for learning outcomes, everything else is already written and working so I just need to modify and keep it the same.

-Final update on May 23, 2024 got the abstract and subclasses up. fixed some parts of the program not using GUITools and finished commenting everything
+Final update on May 23, 2024 got the abstract and subclasses up. fixed some parts of the program not using GUITools and finished commenting everything.
+Should be bug free?
+I hope.